The 1960s: Making Lakes and Becoming Environmental

 Fighting Water Famine

 The largest lake engineered by Freese and Nichols in the 1960s was in answer to the 1950s drought.
 Fort Worth had flirted with water famine during the 1950-56 dry spell.
-When the drought broke in the spring of 1957, Fort Worth had only enough water for eight months’ use.
+When the drought broke in the spring of 1957, Fort Worth had only enough water for eight months of use.

-Cedar Creek Reservoir was completed in 1965 for $19.5 million, and went on to yield 156 million gallons of water per day.
+Cedar Creek Reservoir was completed in 1965 for $19.5 million and yielded 156 million gallons of water daily.
 The design engineer for its dam was Freese and Nichols associate W. Leary Eeds, a nationally recognized civil engineer who pioneered the development of the gated morning glory spillway in large dams.
-During his career with Freese and Nichols, Eeds designed and supervised construction of more than 100 dams and reservoirs.
+During his career with Freese and Nichols, Eeds designed and supervised the construction of more than 100 dams and reservoirs.
 He would die of a heart attack in 1971 at age 58.

 Engineers Become Environmental